 - Description: Descriptions are largely reproduced from 3rd party sources; diligence is advised on accepting their validity

-- Incidence: The approximate number of people in a given area who bare the surname
+- Incidence: The approximate number of people in a given area who bear the surname

-- Frequency: The percentage of people in a given area that bare the surname
+- Frequency: The percentage of people in a given area that bear the surname

 - Rank: Surnames are ranked by incidence using the dense ranking method; the surname that occurs the most is assigned a rank of 1; surnames that occur less frequently receive an incremented rank; if two or more surnames occur the same number of times they are assigned the same rank and preceding rank is incremented by 1